 Invitation to join one of our honor societies comes with academic excellence.
 These organizations are not recognized by Student Senate and as such do not enjoy the normal privileges of a recognized student organization.

 Alpha Epsilon Delta - is the National Health Preprofessional Honor Society dedicated to the encouragement and recognition of excellence in preprofessional health scholarship, including medicine, dentistry, veterinary, and others.
-The Society welcomes ALL students engaged in the pursuit of a professional healthcare career.
-AED offers opportunities for intellectual and professional development, provides a forum for students with common interests, and extends a program of service to benefit the college/university community.
+The Society welcomes all students engaged in the pursuit of a professional healthcare career.
+AED offers opportunities for intellectual and professional development, provides a forum for students with common interests, and extends a program of service to benefit the college community.